atzlt/propose-rs/README.md

 # Propose

-Propose is a tool to generate geometric figures (SVG format) from text files.
+Propose is a tool to generate geometric figures of SVG format from text files.

 For a usage guide see [Usage](./Usage.md).